spoonapps/docs/reference/command_line/run.md

 > spoon run --hosts=127.0.0.1:mysite.net --hosts=::1:ipv6.mysite.net <image>
 ```

-#### Linking Containers Together
+#### Container-to-Container Links

 If you decided to not expose any services running in a container to the public by specifying the `--route-block` flag and not `--route-add`, you may still want to be able to connect to the services in your container from another container on the same machine.
-This is where container linking can be used.
+Although this is best achieved by running the containers in the same virtual network using the `--network` flag, container linking can be used for this purpose as well.

 When creating a container with the `spoon run` command, you can use the `--link` flag to link it to any existing containers and the new container will be able to connect to any services exposed by the linked containers.
 Such connection creates a parent-child relationship where the newly created container is the parent.

 With each link, an alias name must be specified.
 Name resolution overrides are added to the parent container so it can refer to its children by these names.
+Note how with container links the name that a container will use to refer to another container is defined by the former (the parent) using a parameter, instead of by the name of the container as is the case with virtual networks (the `--network` flag).

+Container links also work between containers running in different virtual networks.

 ##### Example